 On-Premise Patch Management Hinders Operational Productivity

 The IT burden goes beyond costs when it comes to WSUS and SCCM legacy patching.
 It also affects productivity, as manually tracking and patching OS and applications is a tedious, time-consuming routine.
 Legacy patching solutions prove to be inefficient in sustaining and scaling remote work and hybrid workforce environments.
 With the shift to remote work and the growing workforce, IT teams with only on-premise patching tools often struggle to protect endpoints efficiently due to a lack of visibility into endpoints and software assets.
-The response time can be a crucial factor in hardening endpoints against vulnerability exploitation.
-Without a flexible and accessible way to manage remote endpoints centrally, organizations put their IT infrastructure at serious risk.
+The response time can be a crucial factor in hardening endpoints against vulnerability exploitation and this is not the only factor causing IT pros to seek out alternatives to WSUS patching.
+Without a flexible and accessible way to manage remote endpoints centrally, organizations put IT infrastructure at serious risk.

 Advantages of Cloud Patch Management Solutions

-Cloud-based solutions, on the other hand, solve the aforementioned problems.
-The report stresses that “selecting a SaaS-based patch management solution over a legacy provider minimizes the risk of financial impact.”
+Cloud-based patch management solutions, on the other hand, solve the aforementioned problems.
+The report stresses that “selecting a SaaS-based patch management system over a legacy provider minimizes the risk of financial impact.”
 Leveraging cloud patch management software facilitates effective risk management through automated patch deployment, streamlines IT productivity, significantly reduces TCO and IT cost burden.

 Cloud patch management solutions require no on-premise visits, no training, and no on-premise infrastructure to maintain.
 By adopting a patch management cloud service, internal IT and MSP no longer have to set up servers, maintain databases, or curate on-prem patch catalogs, reducing IT-related costs by tenfold.